Seagate/cortx/doc/integrations/cortx-docker/README.md

 ###  Test the system

-Step 1: From Docker development machine, build a simple docker image `hello` and push it to Docker Registry server.
+Step 1: From Docker development machine, build a test docker image `hello` and push it to Docker Registry server.
 Replace `192.168.1.115` with your own Docker Registry server ip.
 If encounter "http: server gave HTTP response to HTTPS client" error, add your Docker Registry server ip to docker development machine's daemon configuration json file under "insecure-registries" first.

 Alternatively, if you test Docker development client on same machine as Docker Registry server, replace `192.168.1.115` with `localhost`.